-The outstanding deemed loan to the originator is significant to the company as this represent approximately 93% of the total assets of the company.
+The outstanding deemed loan to the originator is significant to the company as this represent approximately 95% of the total assets of the company which based on the lease agreements with third parties.
 The deemed loan to the originator is initially valued at the purchase price (fair value).
 After initial recognition the deemed loan to the originator is measured at amortized cost minus a provision for impairment.